-Perhaps one of the reason’s why I didn’t think twice of traveling to Kerala is the fact that I wanted to witness the land where some of my favorite spices originated from.
+Perhaps one of the reason’s why I didn’t think twice about traveling to Kerala is the fact that I wanted to witness the land where some of my favorite spices originated from.
 I was not disappointed, Kochi (the starting point of our trip) is where the big spice tradings happen even to this day.

 Fort Kochi and the Chinese fishing nets

-I’ve never seen this kind of fishing method before not because I know a lot of ways to catch a fish, but somehow this technique is rather popular in Kerala and you’ll see tons of them if you’re by the bay area.
+I’ve never seen this kind of fishing method before not because I know a lot of ways to catch a fish, but somehow this technique is rather popular in Kerala, and you’ll see tons of them if you’re by the bay area.

 Mohiniyattam – one of the classical dances of India

 During the first day of our visit to Kerala, we had the opportunity to watch two of India’s classical dance and one entertaining martial arts performance.
-The most famous classical dance of India and is widely practiced in Kerala is Kathakali and the second one is Mohiniyattam as pictured above.
+The most famous classical dance of India and is widely practiced in Kerala is Kathakali, and the second one is Mohiniyattam, as pictured above.

 I personally enjoyed Mohiniyattam’s performance more as the lady was so graciously dancing around the stage with eyes full of emotions and expressive gestures.

-4. The Backwaters of Kerala
+The Backwaters of Kerala

-If you’ve heard of Kerala before I’m sure you know that the country is famous for its backwaters and almost all guides you’ll ever get your hands on will provide you information on where to experience living in a houseboat while cruising the backwaters of Kerala.
+If you’ve heard of Kerala before, I’m sure you know that the country is famous for its backwaters, and almost all guides you’ll ever get your hands on will provide you information on where to experience living in a houseboat while cruising the backwaters of Kerala.

-I’m not going to lie, it is one of the best travel experience in Kerala you can have and I personally enjoyed it too!
+I’m not going to lie, it is one of the best travel experience in Kerala you can have, and I personally enjoyed it too!
 Not only we had the opportunity to see a beautiful sunset, witnessed the beauty of Kerala’s backwaters, but also truly enjoyed a full onboard service with good food and great company.
 I recommend experiencing the same if you visit Kerala one day!

 Hiking in Munnar with Kalypso Adventures

 By the way, how cool is this long exposure?
-It isn’t the best for sure but I couldn’t believe I took this with my point and shoot (Canon G7x).
+It isn’t the best for sure, but I couldn’t believe I took this with my point and shoot (Canon G7x).
 From this list of travel photos from Kerala, this is perhaps my ultimate favorite!